mnmnotmail/website/volunteered.md

 a new protocol would be required, and I'd already prototyped it.
 I also recognized that a for-profit startup probably couldn't convince the world to adopt a new email protocol.
-The central concern of a for-profit venture is to enrich its owners.
+The central concern of a for-profit venture is enriching its owners by satisfying customers.
 My sole motivation would have to be making the Internet safer, while keeping it open.

 Three months later, I had a working server in Go, a protocol outline,